-It has been a legal requirement to be insured while driving on public roads since 1930.
-But it’s become a lot more complex in that time.
+It's been a legal requirement to be insured while driving on public roads since 1930, but it’s become a lot more complex in that time.
 So, which type of policy is right for you?

 We’ve outlined the different types of insurance policy below, but it's important to remember when selecting to do some research first, because the policies from different insurers can vary quite considerably.

 You’ll need to know your car (or the car you're about to buy), because not only are the make and model important factors, but increasingly the equipment fitted to the car can have an effect on premiums.

 Safety equipment such as autonomous emergency braking (AEB) systems can save you money on your policy, as can security features such as alarms.